mongodb/specifications/source/logging/logging.rst

     default max length MUST be truncated to that length.
     When set to an integer value, any extended JSON document longer than that value MUST be truncated to that length.
-    If the variable is set to an invalid value, it MUST be treated as if it were not specified at all.
+    If a variable is set to an invalid value, it MUST be treated as if it were not specified at all, and the driver MAY attempt to warn the user about the misconfiguration via a log message or otherwise but MUST NOT throw an exception.

 Components
 ----------